Sam-Thomas-Coding/Text-Scanner/README.md

 This is a text scanner.
 When ran, the final .jar file searches for a Text.txt file in the same folder as it.
 If such a file exists, it outputs information about the file to the console and creates a Result.txt file with this information.

-I have provided the finished .jar file, a .bat file to run the .jar file easily, and a Text.txt file containing the bible as an example.
+I have provided the finished .jar file, a .bat file to run the .jar file easily, and a Text.txt file containing the bible as an example (see 'testing example').
 Place these files in the same folder and run the batch file to test.

 Finally, I have included the Maven project file as a .zip, containing the java code in full, and some .txt files that are used in testing.
+Alternatively, I have provided the POM.xml file and the full src folder.